IBMStreams/streamsx.objectstorage/_docs/01_03-build-the-samples.md

     ant build-all-samples

+To build a single sample, run `make` in the sample project directory.

 ## Build the sample in Streams Studio

 * Add the *com.ibm.streamsx.objectstorage* toolkit to Streams Studio by following the “Procedure” section of [Adding toolkit locations](https://www.ibm.com/support/knowledgecenter/en/SSCRJU_4.2.0/com.ibm.streams.studio.doc/doc/tusing-working-with-toolkits-adding-toolkit-locations.html).